Email FacebookTwitterMenu burgerClose thin

 • Run the numbers to understand how much money you’ll need to cover your expenses in retirement.
 Then, look into what kind of job can help make your budget work.
 Estimate your Social Security benefits and decide when could be the right time to start taking them.

 • A financial advisor can talk through the tax implications of taking Social Security payments or retirement plan withdrawals while working in retirement.
-They can also review your portfolio’s asset allocation to make sure your investments align with your risk tolerance and goals.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/RgStudio, ©iStock.com/PeopleImages, ©iStock.com/BrianAJackson